input-output-hk/essential-cardano-content/content/glossary/utxo.md

 image_text: null
 ---

 An accounting model that is used by blockchains to track users’ funds and their distribution within accounts.
-The UTxO accounting model guarantees security, data privacy, and scalability at the core of financial activities.
+The UTXO accounting model guarantees security, data privacy, and scalability at the core of financial activities.